 The Lower Mainland is home to a few sunflower festivals.
 The original one is the Chilliwack Sunflower Festival which takes place in the Fraser Valley.
 In a typical year it features close to three dozen different kinds of sunflowers spread out over 17 acres of farmland.
 Another event that’s new but also very good, especially for young families, is the Abbotsford Sunflower Festival at Maan Farms.

 The other newer sunflower festival is the one in Richmond.
-It had its first season last year with about two dozen varieties of the flower on eight acres of land.
+It had its first season in 2019 with about two dozen varieties of the flower on 8 acres of land.

 Where and When is the Richmond Festival?